 Review of migrants' mental health status and review regarding prospective risks for communicable diseases in migrants and refugees identifying common challenges to feed into the training programmes, with the aim of identifying and synthesizing the latest evidence from all EU Member States, as well as Iceland, Norway, Serbia and Moldova.

-Development of training materials and review of existing programmes with the aim of identifying current good practices, successes and challenges.
+Development of training materials and review of existing programs with the aim of identifying current good practices, successes and challenges.

-Preparation of training programme tailored for the sessions on mental health of migrants and communicable diseases, and based on the results of the reviews conducted.
+Preparation of training program tailored for the sessions on mental health of migrants and communicable diseases, and based on the results of the reviews conducted.

 Dissemination of the results from the training programme through the compilation of the syllabus of the pilot trainings and the evaluation findings, the development of a PowerPoint presentation describing the main results and how they contribute to the overall objectives, the organization of a dissemination workshop and the drafting of a workshop dissemination report.